caseyavila/mini-compiler/README.md

-# mini-compiler
+# mini
-Compiler for a C-like language
+Compiler for a C-like language in OCaml